Home > Tips and Tricks

 Force 120Hz Refresh Rate in any Android via ADB Commands

-In this guide, we will show you the steps to force the 120hz refresh rate in any Android device.
+In this guide, we will show you the steps to force the 120Hz refresh rate on any Android device.
 One factor that differentiated the flagships from budget devices was the former’s incorporation of 120hz refresh rate aka the number of times the display refreshes itself every second.
 However, as of now, this line is slowly getting blurred out and even many budget devices are offering this peak refresh rate.
 And this is something that we aren’t complaining about!

 However, there isn’t any micro-level management as such.
 The OEM provides just two options- Standard and Adaptive.
 In Standard, the refresh rate is fixed at 60Hz whereas, in Adaptive, the rate oscillates between 60-120Hz depending on the current usage scenario.
 And that’s just about it.
 There isn’t any granular control in the hands of the users wherein they could stick with a rate of their choice (apart from 60).